vaibhavjain-in/s3fs/README.txt

 in the public filesystem, because Drupal is hard-coded to use public:// for such files.

 However, s3fs can be configured to handle these files, as well.
-In the s3fs configuration settings, you can enable the "Use S3 for public:// files" and/or "Use S3 for private:// files" options to make s3fs take over the job of the public and/or private filesystem.
-If you do this, existing public and private files on your site will still be served from the local filesystem, but newly created/uploaded files will be placed in S3.
+On the s3fs configuration page (admin/config/media/s3fs) you can enable the "Use S3 for public:// files" and/or "Use S3 for private:// files" options to make s3fs take over the job of the public and/or private file systems.
+This will cause your site to store newly uploaded/generated files from the public/private file system in S3 instead of the local file system.
+However, it will make any existing files in those file systems become invisible to Drupal.
+To remedy this, you'll need to copy those files into your S3 bucket.

-PLEASE NOTE: After enabling either of these options, any file that gets uploaded to S3 with the same filename as a file that's already in the local flesytem will be ignored. s3fs is designed to serve existing local files, and it will skip same-named files because of that.
-You'll likely wish to re-upload existing files so that they'll get put into S3, after which you should delete their local counterparts.
+You are strongly encouraged to use the drush command "drush s3fs-copy-local" to do this, as it will copy all the files into the correct subfolders in your bucket, according to your s3fs configuration, and will write them to the metadata cache.
+If you don't have drush, you can use the buttons provided on the S3FS Actions page (admin/config/media/s3fs/actions), though the copy operation may fail if you have a lot of files, or very large files.
+The drush command will cleanly handle any combination of files.

 ==========================
 == Aggregated CSS in S3 ==